 Sam Aquillano.
-Founder, Executive Director.
+Co-Founder, Executive Director.

 Sam Aquillano is the Executive Director of Design Museum Boston.
 With a passion for design, creativity, and learning, Sam creates a long-term vision for the museum.
 He leads a dedicated team while managing key programs and day-to-day operations.
 Sam is also an adjunct professor of design and entrepreneurship at Babson College, where he teaches the design process to the next generation of business leaders.
 Sam is also an MBA candidate at Babson College and a member of the Massachusetts Creative Economy Council.
 He loves to run, cook, and eat (usually in that order).

 Steve Aquillano.
 Interactive Consultant.

 Steve Aquillano was born to participate in the collaborative ecology that is Design Museum Boston.
 He is addicted to technology with a curiosity of how things work, but he is not interested in technology for technology's sake.
 He sees the creativity in the code and strives to turn people's dreams into reality.
 He is committed to the application over the appliance - and pushes people to look at how their programs and designs will be used by real people in real situations.
 Steve is currently a graduate of NYU's Interactive Telecommunications Program.

 Joe Bradford.
 Design and Media Production — Volunteer.

 Joe Bradford is a recent industrial design graduate of Wentworth Institute of Technology, After designing an award winning senior thesis project focused on improving the lives of those diagnosed with Alzheimer's Disease, Joe joined his past professors at Design Museum Boston with the goal of advancing design education by showcasing design's social responsibility.
 Joe is also an industrial designer at Hasbro, and has a passion for music and film.